brendanberg/f5/README.md

 __F5__ is a library of modules that provide commonly desired functionality when building RESTful web APIs and user-facing applications in [Tornado](http://tornadoweb.org/).

-Features include model and service abstractions for data storage and retrieval; support for JSON, CORS, and other acronyms as well; context managers for MySQL and Redis connections; and […]
+Features include model and service abstractions for data storage and retrieval; support for JSON, CORS, and other acronyms as well; and context managers for MySQL and Redis connections.

 ## Module Overview